 The truth is that most long-term riders use roll-top waterproof panniers – in particular, the Ortlieb ones mentioned above – because everyone else does.
 It’s a conformity thing.
 Non-conformists might prefer the tramp-like image engendered by dusty canvas.
 If you can’t decide, flip a coin.

 Well, I don’t know about you, but I’m pretty burned out from discussing the minutiae of bags with hooks on them.
-Time to grab whatever’s lying around and hit the road!
+Time to grab a bike, tent, stove and cooking pot and hit the road!

 ‘Best’ means nothing outside the context of your bike trip.
 Every ride is different.

-So before you go any further, take a moment to ask yourself:
+So before you go any deeper into researching the best tent for a cycle tour or bikepacking trip, take a moment to ask yourself:

-Are you a couple who like plenty of living space and room for your luggage, or a minimal solo rider?
+Are you a heavyweight tourer who likes plenty of living space and room for luggage, a minimalist ultralight bikepacker, or somewhere in between?

-Do you have racks and panniers to take bulky and heavy loads, or are you bikepacking with ultralight gear?
+Do you have racks and panniers to take bulky and heavy loads, or are you bikepacking with frame luggage, handlebar harnesses and fork cages alone?

-Do you plan on staying at nice campsites, or wild camping in the woods after dark?
+Do you plan on staying mostly at nice campsites with perfect tent pitches, or wild camping in the woods with your own stove and cookware?

-There are a few tried-and-tested tents for cycling adventures that have proven themselves on a massive range of journeys.
+As I mentioned, there are a few tried-and-tested tents for cycling and camping adventures that have proven themselves on a massive range of journeys.

 But if you want to delve any deeper, you’ll find there’s no real ‘best tent for cycle touring or bikepacking’ until you know the answers to the basic questions above.

 If you haven’t asked them of yourself, now’s the time to do so.
-Perhaps read my posts on the what, where, when, who and how of cycle touring.
-Then come back to this article.
+And if you’re struggling to find clear answers, I’ve written introductions to the what, where, when, who and how of adventure cycle touring and bikepacking to help you.

-Know what kind of bike trip you’re going on now?
+Got a clear idea of what kind of bike trip you’re going on?
 Great!
 Read on…

 What Types Of Tents Are Good For Cycle Touring & Bikepacking?

-I’ve spent a long time – too long, probably – looking at the trends over the years.
+I’ve spent a long time – too long, probably – looking at the trends over the last 15 years or so.

-And I can tell you that the most popular kind of cycle touring or bikepacking tent for one rider is generally a freestanding, double-walled, 2‑berth, 3‑season tent in an inconspicuous shade of green, weighing 1–2.5kg (2–6 pounds), and strapping nicely to a rear rack or a handlebar harness, with room inside for the rider and the most important bits of their luggage.
+And I can tell you that the most popular kind of cycle touring or bikepacking tent for one rider is a freestanding, double-walled, 2‑berth, 3‑season tent in an inconspicuous shade of green, weighing 1–2kg (2–4 pounds), striking the perfect balance between comfort, durability and weight, and strapping nicely to a rear rack or a handlebar harness, with room inside for the rider and the most valuable bits of their luggage.

-For a couple, it’s generally the 3‑berth model of the same tent.
+For a couple or pair, it’s the 3‑berth model of the same tent.

-And for a solo bikepacker, it’s generally the 1‑berth model.
+And for a solo ultralight rider, it’s the 1‑berth model.

-I’ve used and abused many tents in the MSR Hubba range over the years, including a 2014 two-berth Hubba Hubba NX, a 2012 one-berth Hubba, and a 2010 three-berth Mutha Hubba HP.
-(I still own and use all of them.)
+I’ve used and abused many tents in the Hubba Hubba range over the years, including a 2014 2‑berth Hubba Hubba NX, a 2012 1‑berth Hubba, and a 2010 3‑berth Mutha Hubba HP.
+They’re heavily patched-up with seam seal and repair tape, but I still use all of them regularly (see the photos above).

-If you don’t have any super-specialised requirements and you’re looking for a top-quality tent you can simply grab and ride out the door with, the MSR Hubba NX range is what I’d recommend.
+If you don’t have any highly specialised requirements and you’re looking for a top-quality tent you can simply grab and ride out the door with, the MSR Hubba Hubba range is what I’d usually recommend.

 How Do Tents For Cyclists Differ From Tents For Hikers & Backpackers?

-Before we get into cycle touring and bikepacking tent listings, for the benefit of readers coming from a hiking/backpacking background I feel it’s important to explain how the priorities for cyclists differ slightly from walkers.
+Before we start listing the best cycle touring and bikepacking tents, I feel it’s important to explain how the priorities for cyclists differ from, say, hikers, and how that might affect your choice of tent.

-The biggest difference is that packed weight and volume is (usually) less of an issue for cyclists.
+The first big difference is that packed weight and volume is usually less important for cyclists.

-On a bike tour, you have a vehicle to carry your gear, rather than shouldering the burden yourself.
-This means – generally speaking – that you can safely consider slightly bigger, heavier tents that will allow you to live more comfortably, fare better in bad weather, last longer, and probably be cheaper to buy.
+On a bike trip, you have a two wheeled, pedal-powered vehicle to carry your gear, rather than shouldering the burden yourself.
+This means – generally speaking – that you can safely consider slightly bigger, heavier tents that will allow you to live more comfortably, fare better in bad weather, last longer, and possibly cost less too.

-Long-distance thru-hikers in particular are concerned with minimising their loads.
-Unless you’re an ultralight bikepacker, you probably won’t be sharing that concern.
-(But in case you are, there are several suggestions below for ultralight tents for bikepacking too.)
+Long-distance thru-hikers in particular are often concerned with minimising their pack weight, and for that reason sometimes carry single-skin shelters held up by carbon-fibre trekking poles that weigh just a few hundred grams.
+Unless you’re hoping to win an endurance bikepacking race, you probably won’t be sharing this obsession.
+(But in case you are, there are suggestions below for ultralight tents for bikepacking too.)

-A second difference is that cyclists tend to camp close to roads, not on backcountry trails.
+A second difference is that cyclists often camp close to roads, as well as in the backcountry.

-This brings with it totally different priorities when it comes to visibility.
+This brings with it slightly different priorities when it comes to visibility.

-Many hikers prefer to be as visible as possible in a mountain landscape in case of needing assistance.
-Cyclists, on the other hand, typically want the opposite: to be able to wild camp undetected, close to civilisation.
+Many hikers prefer to be as visible as possible in remote landscapes in case of needing assistance.
+Cyclists just as often want the opposite: to be able to wild camp (or stealth camp) undetected, close to civilisation when necessary.
+For that reason, the colour of the pitched tent often factors into the buying decision.

-The Best Cycle Touring & Bikepacking Tents In 2020
+The Best Cycle Touring & Bikepacking Tents For 2023

-We’ll start with low-budget tents for short and simple trips, visit some of the most popular all-rounder tents in the mid-range, and work our way up to uber-tents for people on worldwide bike tours of months or years.
+We’ll start with low-budget tents for short and simple trips, move on to the most popular tents in the mid-range for general cycle touring and bikepacking service, and work our way up to the most durable lightweight tents for world-ranging rides of months or years.

-We’ll also look at a few specialist tents suited to the weight and pack size restrictions faced by off-road bikepackers with frame luggage alone.
+To finish, we’ll looking at a few examples of specialist tents suited to the weight and pack size restrictions faced by ultralight bikepackers with minimal frame luggage (though this niche is not my usual focus).

 For each tent, you’ll find links to manufacturer’s websites where you can get detailed, up-to-date specifications.
-I’ve also included links to worldwide online retailers offering the best deals I can find (affiliate links are marked with an asterisk; you can find out more about my affiliate policy here).
+Wherever possible, I’ve included links to online retailers in the UK, USA, Australia, and Canada offering the best deals I can find (affiliate links are marked with an asterisk; you can find out more about my affiliate policy here).

 These are not the only tents that’ll do the job.